Abdirkadir2010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Description:
 This ALX softaware engineering student working project: shell I/o Redirection tasks
-What and How it work?
+What and How it work? \n
-Number of Tasks it contained.
+Number of Tasks it contained.\n
-Task 0: -Hello World - Write a script that prints “Hello, World”, followed by a new line to the standard output.
-Task 1: -Confused Smiley-Write a script that displays a confused smiley "(Ôo)'.
+Task 0: -Hello World - Write a script that prints “Hello, World”, followed by a new line to the standard output.\n Task 1: -Confused Smiley-Write a script that displays a confused smiley "(Ôo)'.
 Task 2: -Let's display a file - Display the content of the /etc/passwd file.
 Task 3: -What about 2?- Display the content of /etc/passwd and /etc/hosts